T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Thumbnails will be rendered via GraphicsMagick (http://www.graphicsmagick.org/) 'convert' and 'inkscape' (https://inkscape.org).
 'inkscape' is only used for '.svg' files.

-The Typo3 grafic eco-system is not used at all by QFQ.
+The Typo3 graphic eco-system is not used at all by QFQ.

 Usage: `column-thumbnail`_.